veiko/jest-a11y/docs/matchers/to-be-accessible-switch.md

 <!-- test-pass -->
 ✓ element has accessible label
 <!-- test-pass -->
-✓ element toggles checked on {space}
+✓ element toggles checked on Space
 <!-- test-pass -->
 ✓ element label does not change when state changes
 ```